Progressive Web Apps vs. Native Apps: Determining the mobile strategy that’s right for you

 Since 2017, Apple has slowly been adding PWA support to iOS, but they remain the bottleneck in PWA adoption.
 The good news is that as of iOS 12.2, which was released in March 2019, Apple has finally raised their support to a level that makes basic PWA applications functional on their devices.
 And with iOS 13, released in the fall of 2019, several more limitations in their PWA support have been addressed.
 Given these developments from Apple’s side, PWAs are becoming viable replacement options for both Android and iOS native apps.

 If you are considering a PWA for your enterprise mobile app, you’ll need to evaluate if any of the following iOS PWA limitations will restrict the functionality of your app.
-With the launch of iOS 13, PWAs on iOS will still not be able to do the following:
+As of iOS 14, PWAs on iOS will still not be able to do the following:

 - Push notifications